How much insurance do I need?

 Last updated

-When it comes to bicycle insurance, it's important to consider your specific use case: how often and where do you ride.
-Bicycle commuters who share the road with cars and sidewalks with pedestrians expose themselves to significantly more risk than weekend warriors who ride rarely and away from traffic.
+How often and where you ride drives the answer.
+Bicycle commuters who share the road with cars and sidewalks with pedestrians take on significantly more risk than weekend warriors who ride rarely and away from traffic.

-If you share the road with cars or pedestrians, or ride with a group, the likelihood of causing property damage or bodily injury to another party goes up significantly.
-Liability coverage, which is available as an optional coverage, should be considered.
+Add liability coverage if you share the road with cars or pedestrians, or ride with a group, where the chance of causing property damage or bodily injury to another party goes up significantly.
+It is available as an optional coverage, alongside the other add-ons you can carry on the policy, which we cover in how your coverages apply.

 Back to all FAQs